VirtoCommerce/vc-module-marketing/docs/promotion-rules.md

 There are four options:

 * Everyone - no filtering
-* Register user - *user that is currently logged in to storefront
+* Registered user - *user that is currently logged in to storefront
 * First time buyer - registered user who has never made any purchase
 * User groups contains[]